 If we see it from a different point of view, when the customer asks you for a compound with extreme specifications and you can produce it, you sell the result.
 It is very difficult to deliver (free of charge) even the formulation and instructions of the process.

-Here the problem arises: how do you protect yourself if your supplier disappears after a few years and with it the source of the software?
+Here the problem arises: how do you protect yourself if your supplier disappears after a few years and with it the program of your plant?

 First of all, and this applies as a fundamental rule, make sure you choose a supplier that has been in operation for several years.
 For example, we have been on the market for 25 years.
 But even companies with at least 8 years of life are considered stable (from the ISTAT survey, on average 40% of small and micro businesses in Italy closes within 5 years of opening).